1998–99 Port Vale F.C. season: First Division

 The pre-season saw John Rudge splash out £300,000 on Bristol Rovers forward Peter Beadle and £100,000 on Scunthorpe United defender Michael Walsh.
 He also signed Dave Barnett (Dunfermline Athletic); Brian McGlinchey and Paul Beesley (Manchester City); and John McQuade (Hamilton Academical) on free transfers.
 Stéphane Pounewatchy also became the first French player to play for the club when he was signed on a monthly contract from Dundee.
 Scott Mean was loaned to the club by West Ham United, though he went on to sustain a knee injury during his spell that would damage his career.
-Also Andy Clarke was signed on loan from Wimbledon.
+Also, Andy Clarke was signed on loan from Wimbledon.

-The season started poorly with three defeats, Lee Hughes scoring a hat-trick for West Bromwich Albion to finish this run off.
-Two wins opened the month of September, though the month ended with former-Valiant Lee Mills scoring a brace for Bradford City in a 4–0 win over Vale at Valley Parade.
+The season started poorly with three defeats, Lee Hughes scoring a hat-trick for West Bromwich Albion to finish this run-off.
+Two wins opened the month of September, including a 2–1 home victory over Wolverhampton Wanderers to which match reporter Martin Spinks said: "a result like this requires a wooden mallet to the forehead such was its unlikelihood".
+The month ended with former Valiant Lee Mills scoring a brace for Bradford City in a 4–0 win over Vale at Valley Parade.
 In October, Derek McGill signed from Queens Park Rangers, though he would move on to Hamilton Academical later in the year.
 On 29 October, Gareth Ainsworth became Vale's biggest ever transfer as he was sold to Wimbledon for £2 million.
 In November, Robin Berntsen became the first Norwegian to play for the Vale when he arrived on loan from Tromsø IL.
-In addition to this French forward Christophe Horlaville joined on loan from Le Havre, and Des Lyttle also arrived on loan from Nottingham Forest.
-After winning the first four games in October, Vale then went on a streak of twelve defeats in fifteen games, though the sole victory of this run, a 1–0 win over Bury on 19 December, would prove to be crucial at the end of the season.
+In addition to this, French forward Christophe Horlaville joined on loan from Le Havre, and Des Lyttle also arrived on loan from Nottingham Forest.
+After winning the first four games in October, Vale then went on a streak of twelve defeats in 15 games, though the sole victory of this run, a 1–0 win over Bury on 19 December, would prove to be crucial at the end of the season.
 The win was not enough for Rudge, who would get the sack in January after he made his final two signings: Trinidadian midfielder Tony Rougier from Hibernian for £175,000, and young striker Marcus Bent from Crystal Palace for a £375,000 fee.
 After Rudge was sacked by Chairman Bill Bell, highly distressed fans formed a "flat cap protest" (Rudge's headwear of choice) against the decision.
 Offered the role of Director of Football at the club, he instead took up the same position at rivals Stoke City.
 To replace him, Bell appointed experienced manager and former Vale player Brian Horton, paying Brighton & Hove Albion £80,000 in compensation.